 A good place to start is googling “best neighborhoods in X city” before you set off for that location.
 You can also use Google street view to see if it looks like a good place to park up.

-When your planning on sleeping in neighbourhoods there are a bunch of rules that are important to follow.
+When you plan on sleeping in neighbourhoods there are a bunch of rules that are important to follow.
 It’s best to go unnoticed and arrive late, preferably after 10 pm.
 If someone sees you getting into the back of the car early in the evening you are more likely to get a knock on the window.

 Your safety is absolutely the most important thing when deciding to sleep in the car.